 What is the Story Behind the Oracle of Delphi in Greece?

-It was between the 6th and the 4th century BC that Pythia had her time of glory and was considered the most trustworthy source of information in the ancient world.
-The priestess is believed to have influenced some of the most significant decisions made in major wars such as for instance the Trojan War.
+Between the 6th and the 4th century BC, Pythia had her time of glory and was considered the most trustworthy source of information in the ancient world.
+The priestess is believed to have influenced some of the most significant decisions in major wars, such as the Trojan War.

 Delphi was by then both a cultural and religious centre, dedicated to Apollo and the goddess Athena, and was at the time considered the centre of the world.
-In Greek mythology it was here at Delphi that the two eagles met that were sent out by Zeus to locate the navel of the world.
+In Greek mythology, it was here at Delphi that the two eagles, sent out by Zeus to locate the navel of the world, met.

-The sanctuary of Delphi and the role of the oracle were closely linked to the Greek mythology.
+The sanctuary of Delphi and the role of the oracle were closely linked to Greek mythology.
 According to the myth, the sanctuary was guarded by a serpent named Python.
-Apollo heroically succeeded in killing Python which resulted in the creation of Apollo’s sanctuary at Delphi.
-The god was also depicted in the form of a dolphin, hence the name Delphi.
+Apollo heroically succeeded in killing Python, resulting in the creation of Apollo’s sanctuary at Delphi.
+The god was also depicted as a dolphin, hence the name Delphi.
 Subsequently, the famous Delphi oracle was given the name Pythia after the serpent.

 The myth gave name to various festivals at Delphi, such as the Septerion and the Delphinia, as well as another recurring event, the Pythian Games.
-They were competitions held every four years (6th – 4th century BC) in cultural disciplines such as music and poetry.
-The Pythian Games were at the time the second most important events, after the Olympics, that took place in Greece.
-Over time the games were expanded to include athletics as well, and the Delphi ruins today still include the athletic gymnasium, as well as stadium.
+There were competitions held every four years (6th – 4th century BC) in cultural disciplines such as music and poetry.
+The Pythian Games were, at the time, the second most important event, after the Olympics, that took place in Greece.
+Over time, the games expanded to include athletics, and the Delphi ruins today still include the athletic gymnasium, as well as the stadium.

-Over the years the site fell into decay.
-In particular, it was quite abandoned by the emperor Theodosius I, and when Christianity gained ground, Delphi’s heyday was over – and the ancient Delphi culture was forgotten for many centuries.
+Over the years, the site fell into decay.
+In particular, it was more or less abandoned by the emperor Theodosius I, and when Christianity gained ground, Delphi’s heyday was over.
+After that, the ancient Delphi culture was forgotten for many centuries.

-From 1860s the archaeological site was rediscovered, and reconstruction works were undertaken to save as much as possible.
+In the 1860s, the archaeological site was rediscovered, and reconstruction works began to save as much as possible.
 The Temple of Apollo was one of the structures undergoing comprehensive restoration.
-Likewise, the ancient theatre and other important constructions have also undergone extensive preservation works.
+Likewise, the ancient theatre and other significant constructions have also undergone extensive preservation works.

 The excavations have revealed that the first settlers came to Delphi in late Mycenaean times (15th century BC).
 Nevertheless, the cult of Apollo arrived much later, in the 8th century BC, with priests from Knossos in Crete.

-Today the area is a UNESCO World Heritage Site – an archaeological site featuring the remnants of the ancient monuments and temple constructions.
-The site includes the Sanctuary of Athena Pronaia, the Sanctuary of Apollo with the Sacred Way leading to the Temple of Apollo and the former site of the oracle of Delphi, as well as a theatre, a gymnasium, palaestra, and baths.
-During the Pythian Games musical contests were held in the theatre.
+Today, the area is a UNESCO World Heritage Site – an archaeological site with the remnants of ancient monuments and temple constructions.
+The site includes the Sanctuary of Athena Pronaia, the Sanctuary of Apollo with the Sacred Way leading to the Temple of Apollo and the former site of the Oracle of Delphi, as well as a theatre, a gymnasium, palaestra, and baths.
+During the Pythian Games, musical contests were held in the theatre.
 Moreover, there is the stadium where the athletic contests took place.

-Just off the archaeological site, at the foot of the impressive complex, the Delphi Archaeological Museum has been built to house the outstanding collection of artefacts that have been rediscovered in ancient Delphi.
+Just off the archaeological site, at the foot of the impressive complex, the Delphi Archaeological Museum has been built to house the outstanding collection of artefacts rediscovered in ancient Delphi.

-However, a stone’s throw away from the ruins there is also the modern town, Delphi, with restaurants, small family-run hotels, and a lot of shops selling souvenirs and replicas of ancient Greek statues and other ‘archaeological’ objects.
-The Delphi Valley is a spectacular place to stay and several of the accommodation options provide panoramic views of the surrounding landscape from their rooms and balconies.
+However, a stone’s throw away from the ruins, there is also the modern town of Delphi, with restaurants, small family-run hotels, and shops selling souvenirs and replicas of ancient Greek statues and other ‘archaeological’ objects.
+The Delphi Valley is a spectacular place to stay, and several accommodation options provide panoramic views of the surrounding landscape from their rooms and balconies.

 Delphi is easy to reach by car from Athens, and you may consider including the famous site on a road trip in Greece from Athens to the Peloponnese or up further north on the mainland.
-It is also easy to combine a Delphi stay with a beach holiday since the local beach is only a few kilometres down the sloping mountainside.
+Combining a Delphi stay with a beach holiday is also obvious, as the local beach is only a few kilometres down the sloping mountainside.

 Read next: Make a Road Trip in the Peloponnese and Exploring Ancient Corinth and the Corinth Canal